 You don’t have to break the bank to have all the gadgets and tools to have a perfect kitchen.
-A perfect kitchen does not exist!
+An ideal kitchen does not exist!
 You may have all the tools and gadgets you need for your kitchen, but someone will always tell you that you need to have this and that.
 Buy what you need!
 It is that simple; don’t go crazy.

 3. Always purchase quality ingredients.
 Do not settle for cheap ingredients.
 A cake made with King Arthur Flour does not taste like a cake made with Pillsbury Flour.
 You may think the texture and taste are different, but they are not the same.
 Each ingredient is manufactured or processed differently.

-To note that Wax paper and Parchment paper are not the same.
+Note that Wax paper and Parchment paper are not the same.
 Wax paper melts when exposed to heat, while parchment can withstand temperatures up to 450°F.

-9. Eyeballing or measuring your ingredients properly.
+9. Eyeballing or measuring your ingredients correctly.
 Many experienced cooks do not use measuring cups or spoons often.
-They know exactly the amount of seasoning and spices to put when preparing a whole roasted chicken.
+They know precisely the amount of seasoning and spices to put when preparing a whole roasted chicken.
 They can tell exactly the amount of spices needed to flavor that chicken.
 For a baker, it is different.
 You DO NEED to measure.
 No eyeballing allowed.
 You need to measure the ingredients and adjust the ratios when necessary properly.
-You cannot bake a Cake a L’orange that requires 2 cups of flour and think that 1 tablespoon of sugar will be enough.
+You cannot bake a Cake a L’orange that requires 2 cups of flour and think that one tablespoon of sugar will be enough.
 Not in this kitchen!
 Always use your measuring tools for both cooking and baking.

 12. Don’t turn up your stovetop on high and walk away.
 In many recipes, it may be necessary to turn up the heat.
 It is not advisable to leave the kitchen while the stovetop is in high heat settings.
 We don’t want any accidents to happen.

 13. Do not add oil to your pasta water, and don’t forget to salt it.
 Olive oil causes more harm than good.
 It prevents the sauce from sticking to the pasta noodles.
-It will simply float on top as the oil is less dense than water and creates a layer across at the top..
+It will simply float on top as the oil is less dense than water and creates a layer across at the top.
 When the pasta is drained, it is poured through this oiled layer and leaves a fresh coat of oil on the pasta.

 14. Keep your dried spices and seasonings away from heat.
 Your spices should be stored away from heat at all times.
 Spices and dried herbs should be kept in airtight containers in dark, cool places for ultimate flavor.